 Misia introduced Diaghilev to Ravel, Debussy and Cocteau which resulted in the production of Ravel’s Daphnis and Chloë, Cocteau’s Blue Train and Debussy’s Prelude to the Afternoon of a Faun.
 Mallarmé’s program notes explain:

 A faun dozes,

 “Form and meaning are indissolubly wedded in [Nijinsky’s] body… He is the ideal model, whom one longs to draw and sculpt.
 Nothing could be more striking than the impulse with which, at the climax, he lies face down on the scented veil, kissing and embracing it with passionate abandon.
 I wish that such a noble endeavor could be understood as a whole; and that … all our artists might come for inspiration and to communicate with beauty” (ibid, p.
 144).

-In next month’s article, I will continue to explore Misia’s influence on Picasso and Satie, and her close friendship with Coco Chanel and Igor Stravinsky.
+Let’s continue to explore Misia’s influence on Picasso and Satie, and her close friendship with Coco Chanel and Igor Stravinsky in the next article.